 When IGOs register their own second level domain names, how do they handle standard clauses in domain name registration agreements covering the binding nature of the UDRP as an ICANN Consensus Policy, governing jurisdiction and choice of law?

-When IGOs decide whether or not to file a complaint in a UDRP proceeding, does it matter if the Mutual Jurisdiction specified is that of the registrar concerned or of the registrant/respondent?
+When IGOs decide whether or not to file a complaint in a UDRP proceeding, is it relevant if the Mutual Jurisdiction specified is that of the registrar concerned or of the registrant/respondent?

+As the WG charter tasks us with gathering data and research on the topic, we would appreciate it if IGOs can provide specific recent examples demonstrating the extent of cybersquatting in respect of their acronyms.
+In addition, what is the scope of the problem in the gTLD space as compared to ccTLDs?
+How do IGOs deal with the issues of standing and sovereign immunity in dispute resolution proceedings involving ccTLDs where, e.g., the relevant policy also includes a Mutual Jurisdiction (or similar) clause?

 In view of the jurisdictional concerns, what are the forms of legal action that IGOs are likely to pursue when they believe their rights (including those beyond the domain name system or trademark law) are infringed?
 For example, are there inter-governmental, national or other legal or judicial mechanisms that IGOs can use that do not involve a waiver of immunity?
+Would a mechanism by which an IGO member state acts on the IGO’s behalf in the event of an appeal be appropriate (e.g. if the Mutual Jurisdiction requirement specified that, for IGOs, it has to be a jurisdiction of one of its member states)?
+Alternatively, would a provision that expressly limited submission to jurisdiction only to that specific dispute involving that specific domain name and registrant alleviate IGOs’ concerns?

+Since the adoption of the UDRP, has an IGO on the GAC list pursued legal action in a national court against an alleged cybersquatter or trademark infringer?
+Besides juridical and other remedies at law, what other means do IGOs use to pursue cybersquatters (e.g. contact the registrar in question, web hosting companies or payment processors)?

-Would removing the Mutual Jurisdiction requirement prejudice an individual’s right of access to courts, e.g. if the role of the court were replaced by a binding private arbitral mechanism?
-Would this change the nature of the UDRP from an optional supplement to national law to a preemptive procedure?
-Are there any safeguards that can be put into place that can adequately replace the diminution of such a right?
+A major concern with removing the Mutual Jurisdiction requirement is that this would raise due process issues and prejudice an individual’s right of access to courts, e.g. if the role of the court were replaced by a binding private arbitral mechanism.
+It could also change the nature of the UDRP from an optional supplement to juridical determination under national laws to a preemptive procedure.
+What substantive or procedural safeguards can be put into place that can adequately replace the diminution of such a right and assure due process?

-Since the scope of immunity for IGOs can vary across different national jurisdictions, would removal of the Mutual Jurisdiction requirement amount to an endorsement of the old model of absolute immunity and thus not reflect the current state of international law?